Dog DNA Test to Determine Your Dog’s Breed

 Pricing for dog DNA test kits ranges from $100 – $170.

 How Do You Do a DNA Test on a Dog?

 One such DNA testing company is MetaMorphix Inc. of Beltsville, Md., whose cheek swab kit allows dog owners like you to test for about 38 breeds.
 To participate, you place the provided swab in your dog’s mouth and swish it around to coat it in saliva and mouth cells that hold DNA.
-It is a cellular material that contains the genetic instructions used in the development and functioning of your dog.
+It is a cellular material that contains the genetic instructions used in your dog’s development and functioning.

 A blood test from the Rockville, Md.-based Mars Veterinary, part of the same company that makes M&M’S candy, can detect more than 130 breeds.
 The American Kennel Club currently recognizes over 150 breeds, and the United Kennel Club recognizes 300 breeds, so there are inherent limitations to the current tests.
 As time goes by, these organizations will likely include more breeds, making the procedures more accurate and revealing.